 Many people erroneously conclude worker cooperatives are a small percentage of all businesses due to poor performance.
-However, difficulty in securing capital and lack of knowledge are the reasons they are relatively uncommon.
+However, the reasons are difficulty in securing capital and lack of knowledge.
 Workers generally have too little money to buy a business of the value of the one in which they work.
 40% of Americans can’t even come up with $400 for an emergency without selling something or borrowing money.
 So banks are unlikely to see this 40% and most other Americans as qualified for the size of the loan they would typically need.

 A 2019 independent business survey found that most loan applications for new businesses were evaluated not based on their business’s financials, but rather on their personal finances.
 Most applicants were required to put up personal collateral.
 Student debt was a common cause of loan application rejections.
 Cooperatives were particularly difficult to finance because of banks’ lack of familiarity or comfort with their business models.